Send the link below via email or IMCopy

 the topic.
 Do not confuse with purpose.
 What is the speech about?

 listener, viewer or reader of text.
+To whom is this text addressed?
 There may be multiple audiences.

 -practical means of assessing the rhetorical situation

 -can be bullet pointed or written as a table

 -more of a quick way to assess a text rather than a formal analysis